stackzoo/stackzoo.io/_tabs/contacts.md

 ---

 # Contact Us
-We are based in Italy but are a full remote company.
+We are a full remote company based in Italy.

 Reach us at  <a href="mailto:info@stackzoo.io">info@stackzoo.io</a>